MombasaSt/MarchMadness/README.md

 **SOSAdjEM** - Adjusted Efficiency Margin for strength of schedule; the same as AdjEM, but for the opponents the team faced, which is effectively a strength of schedule rating

-**SOSOppO** - Adjusted Offensive Efficiency for strength of schedule; the same as AdjO, but for the opponents the team faced, which is effectively an offensive strength of schedule rating
+**SOSOppO** - Adjusted Offensive Efficiency for strength of schedule; the same as AdjO, but for the opponents the team faced, which is effectively an offensive strength of schedule rating.

-**SOSOppD** - Adjusted Defensive Efficiency for strength of schedule; the same as AdjD, but for the opponents the team faced, which is effectively a defensive strength of schedule rating
+**SOSOppD** - Adjusted Defensive Efficiency for strength of schedule; the same as AdjD, but for the opponents the team faced, which is effectively a defensive strength of schedule rating.
+Note that a lower number is better for this statistic.

 **NCSOSAdjEM** - Adjusted Efficiency Margin for non-conference strength of schedule; the same as SOSAdjEM but for teams not in the same conference